Deep neural networks have an inbuilt Occam's razor: Infinite depth chaotic tanh-activated DNNs have a uniform prior

 \section{Infinite depth chaotic tanh-activated DNNs have a uniform prior}

 In this section, we discuss the prior of fully chaotic tanh-activated DNNs.
+As defined in \cref{app:Boolean:defs}, weights in our neural networks are initialised from Gaussian distributions with mean $0$ and variance $\sigma_w^2/N_l$, where $N_l$ is the width of the $l$'th layer. \citep{hayou2019impact} showed that for tanh activated neural networks with bias initialisation $\sigma_b=0$, the border between the ordered and chaotic regimes occurs at $\sigma_w=1$.

 Signal propagation in deep chaotic networks was studied extensively in~\citep{poole2016exponential,schoenholz2016deep}.
 The most relevant result for our purposes concerns the correlations between activations after $l$ layers, for neural networks at initialization, taking the mean field approximation (where preactivations $z^l_i$ are replaced by a Gaussian whose first two moments match those of $z^l_i$).
 This mean field approximation is exact for infinitely wide neural networks.

 Specifically, it is shown in \citep{poole2016exponential} that for neural networks with tanh activations and combination of $\sigma_w$ and $\sigma_b$ in the ``chaotic regime'' (for example, $\sigma_w=2.5$, $\sigma_b=0.0005$), as the number of layers tends to infinity